spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cloud-cost.md

 | Pod Cost = $0.012896 + $0.006944 + $0.0014 = $0.02124/hour                      |

 :::info

-Cluster costs are calculated for all cluster types (new and existing) across all cloud types (public and private)
+Cluster costs are calculated for all cluster types (new and existing) across all cloud types (public and private).

 :::